Gauri9977/crypto-anomaly-detection/README.md

 # crypto-anomaly-detection

+---

 # **Crypto Anomaly Detection Using Machine Learning & Deep Learning**

 ### **Overview**
-This repository presents a **comprehensive solution** for detecting anomalies in cryptocurrency price trends using **machine learning** and **deep learning** techniques.
+This repository provides a **comprehensive solution** for detecting anomalies in cryptocurrency price trends using **machine learning and deep learning** techniques.
 By leveraging **Isolation Forest, Autoencoders, and Z-Score analysis**, the project identifies unusual price movements, aiding in **risk assessment, fraud detection, and market analysis**.

 ---